Sydney Church of England Grammar School: Notable alumni

-Shore alumni are commonly referred to as 'Old Boys', and may elect to join the schools alumni association, the Shore Old Boys Union.
-Shore is notable for its strong connections in banking and finance, having produced the current CEO of Challenger Ltd and Chairman of Magellan financial Group, while also having in the past produced CEO's and Chairmen of Bank of New South Wales (Now Westpac), Commercial Banking Company of Sydney (Now NAB), IAG, MLC, Perpetual Limited, Rothschild Australia to name a few.
-However, some of Shores most notable old boys have come from other walks of life, including:
+Shore alumni are commonly referred to as 'Old Boys', and may elect to join the school's alumni association, the Shore Old Boys Union (OBU).
+Shore is notable for its strong connections in banking and finance, having produced the current CEO of Challenger Ltd and Chairman of Magellan Financial Group, in addition to CEOs and Chairmen of the Bank of New South Wales (now Westpac), the Commercial Banking Company of Sydney (now NAB), IAG, MLC, Perpetual Limited, and Rothschild Australia.
+However, some of Shore's most notable old boys have come from other walks of life, including: